Q&A Webcast Episode: 19 December 2010

-In this 19 December 2010 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on thinking too much, talking about sexual preferences, the value of college degrees, criminal death of a fetus, the morality of revenge for harms, capitalism as misunderstood, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 19 December 2010, I answered questions on thinking too much, talking about sexual preferences, the value of college degrees, criminal death of a fetus, the morality of revenge for harms, capitalism as misunderstood, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now